Estates Committee External Member

 The vacancy is for an external member (please note that current employees and current students of the University are not eligible) and while the position is unremunerated, the University will meet all reasonable costs associated with membership of the Committee.
 Appointments are subject to approval by the University Court (the University’s governing body) and would be for three years in the first instance with the possibility of extension for a further three years subject to review.

 Further information on the role is below.
-For informal enquires or discussion please contact Hannah King, Policy and Governance Manager (hannah.king@ed.ac.uk) or Jamie Tait, Governance Manager (jamie.tait@ed.ac.uk).
+For informal enquires or discussion please contact Hannah King, Policy and Governance Manager, or Kym McCaul, Estates Governance and Committee Officer (estates.feedback@ed.ac.uk).

 Role Description: Estates Committee Member